 Section 6.3.11 of the SLDC "Consideration and Discussion of Alternatives to the Proposed Project" requires an EIR to describe a range of reasonable alternatives to the project, or to the location, which would feasibly attain some of the basic objectives of the project but would avoid or substantially lessen the significant and adverse impacts or effects of the project.
-It also requires that the EIR evaluate the comparative merits of the alternatives, even if those alternatives would impede the attainment of the project objectives or would be more costly.116 Section 6.3.11 also requires the EIR to briefly describe the rationale for selecting the alternatives to be discussed.
-It also requires the EIR to identify any alternatives that were considered but were rejected as infeasible and briefly explain the reasons underlying the determination.117
+It also requires that the EIR evaluate the comparative merits of the alternatives, even if those alternatives would impede the attainment of the project objectives or would be more costly.
+Section 6.3.11 also requires the EIR to briefly describe the rationale for selecting the alternatives https://info.cea3.com/hubfs/CEA%20BESS%20Quality%20Risks%20Report.pdf